You & I Are Earth

 You & I Are Earth explores the resurgence of eco-conscious burial, grieving, and memorial rites.
 Over the last two years I have researched & photographed contemporary approaches to natural burial for this project.

-The loss of my grandparents and the onset of the pandemic led me to research practices of death care, and particularly the healing benefits of natural burial on both psychological and ecological levels.
-At each burial ground I visited, I encountered traces of grief and growth; carefully tended flower beds, hand-made monuments, burial mounds receding into verdant thickets, and well-worn walking paths.
-Many of the gravesites are easily identifiable, however, others are purposefully unmarked or have become indiscernible from the overall ecosystem.
+Early on in my research, the healing benefits of natural burial —both ecological and psychological—resonated with me.
+At each burial ground I visit, I encounter traces of grief and growth; well-worn walking paths, carefully tended flower beds, hand-made memorials, and burial mounds receding into verdant thickets of new growth.
+Some of the grave-sites are easily identifiable, however, others are purposefully unmarked or have become indiscernible from the overall environment.
 As Carolina Memorial Sanctuary states, “each burial becomes part of the living landscape.”
-Natural burial grounds are dynamic ecosystems—places where individuals can observe and contribute to communal growth, grieving, and restoration.
+Natural burial grounds are dynamic ecosystems, places where individuals can observe and contribute to communal growth, grieving, and regeneration.

 More information on Natural Burial: greenburialcouncil.org | conservationburialalliance.org